Do You Love Me

 "Do You Love Me" is a rhythm and blues song recorded by the Contours in 1962.
 Written and produced by Motown Records owner Berry Gordy Jr., it appeared twice on the Billboard Hot 100 chart, reaching numbers three in 1962 and eleven in 1988.

-As with many American R&B songs of the 1960s, "Do You Love Me?" was recorded by several British Invasion groups.
+As with many American R&B songs of the 1960s, "Do You Love Me" was recorded by several British Invasion groups.
 A 1963 version by Brian Poole and the Tremeloes reached number one on the UK Singles Chart.
 It also became a hit for the Dave Clark Five, reaching number 11 on the Billboard Hot 100 in 1964.

 Background and recording

 Berry Gordy wrote "Do You Love Me" and earmarked it for the Temptations, who had no top-40 hits to their name yet.
 However, when Gordy was looking for the group to record it, he could not find them; they had gone to church to see gospel groups the Dixie Hummingbirds, the Harmonizing Four and the Swan Silvertones.
 Instead, the Contours, who had turned up to the studio to record their song "It Must Be Love", were asked by Gordy to try singing "Do You Love Me".
 After several attempts, they sang it exactly how Gordy wanted, and it was then recorded the following day.
 Contours singer Joe Billingslea stated in an interview in 2009 that "The Temptations could never have sung that song because it wasn't suited to them but Berry had motivated us to sing it the way he wanted it".

 The Contours, who were in danger of being dropped from the label after their first two singles, "Whole Lotta' Woman" and "The Stretch", failed to chart, immediately accepted.
-Instrumental backing was provided by the Funk Brothers: Joe Hunter on piano, James Jamerson on bass, and Benny Benjamin on drums.
+Instrumental backing was provided by Joe Hunter on piano, James Jamerson on bass, and Benny Benjamin on drums (later known as the Funk Brothers).

 Gordy said that "getting the concept for the song was easy.
 I remembered the days when I could never get the girls I liked because I couldn't dance".
 As such, the song references the 1960s dance moves the Mashed Potato and the Twist.
 The song includes a spoken recitation in the intro: